stevenaldinger/generative-ai/docs/developer-guide/03_deploying_cloud_run_app.md

 # Deploying the Cloud Run Chat Bot App

-First, run the following to build the chatbot:
+First, run the following to build the chatbot.
+Note that it can take a while to build on newer MacOS machines because it needs to build an `amd64` image (not ARM) and the cross-platform build tools slow things down an order of magnitude.
+It took 7 minutes to build on my M1 Macbook.
 ```sh
 make build_chatbot
 ```